 Small felines such as ocelots and servals are allowed in this state without a permit, but inherently dangerous animals as defined by the state's law need a permit to be kept as a pet.
 The permit requirements are steep and the permit is only good for one year for one animal.

 A permit is required if you want to have a "wild animal menagerie."
-This is defined as anyone who does not exhibit their large cats, bears, etc., and does not have a minimum or a maximum number of animals listed.
+This is defined as anyone who does not exhibit their large cats and bears and does not have a minimum or a maximum number of animals listed.
 Other exotic animals must have a one-time entry permit and health certificate.

 There are no restrictions for reptiles or primates but you may not keep any non-domesticated felines, skunks, wolves, or bears as pets.